 The problem I've had with a lot of concentrates is that some of them have so much cinnamon that it drowns out the other spices or it's overly sweet.
 It's never quite right for me.
 Masala chai is very personal to each person that makes it!

-It's all about personal preferences with which spices to use, how strong the black tea is, the amount of sugar, the milkiness.
+This recipe is all about personal preferences with which spices to use, how strong the black tea is, the amount of sugar, the milkiness.
 That's why I've grown to love having homemade chai concentrate on hand for chai lattes!

 Making your own spiced chai concentrate means that you get to control the spices and the sweetness.
 Not to mention, you have a hot or iced cup of chai ready within minutes and it'll last you the week.
+It's an inexpensive option to have it homemade!

 What is Chai Concentrate?